IMP1/cluedo-assignment/README.md

 You can also add you own methods, and use those.
 You can add the methods to the `methods.txt` file.
 It assumes each method will be on its own line.
 To have the assignment use the methods instead of locations and objects, change the final line of `assign.rb` from `assign_assignments`, to `assign_assignments(false)`.

+**Important**: To send out the emails, you must create a file called `email_password.txt` which contains the password for your email SMTP server.
+It is not saved to the repository because having passwords publically is a bad idea.

 To test the assignment and make sure that the emailing is working correctly, you can test it by changing the line containging `TEST_EMAIL_ADDRESS = nil` to `TEST_EMAIL_ADDRESS = "your@email.address"` (NB.
 Make sure the email address is in speech marks (`"`)).

 To run the assignment, and email out the instructions to people, set the TEST_EMAIL_ADDRESS back to `nil`, and run the `assign.rb` file.